 About Nemesia in Winter

-Temperatures of 70 F. (21 C.) during the day are ideal, with cooler temperatures during the night.
-However, growth slows when temperatures drop to 50 F. (10 C.).
+Temperatures of 70 degrees F. (21 C.) during the day are ideal, with cooler temperatures during the night.
+However, growth slows when temperatures drop to 50 degrees F. (10 C.).

 Newer hybrids are an exception, however.
-Look for Nemesia capensis, Nemesia foetens, Nemesia caerula, and Nemesia fruticans, which are slightly more frost tolerant and can tolerate temperatures as low as 32 F. (0 C.).
-The newer Nemesia hybrid plants can also tolerate a little more heat and will bloom longer in southern climates.
+Look for Nemesia capensis, N. foetens, N. caerulea, N. pallida, and N. fruticans, which are more frost tolerant and can withstand temperatures as low as 32 degrees F. (0 C.).
+The newer nemesia hybrid plants also can tolerate a little more heat and will bloom longer in southern climates.